-The Youth Services Librarian is responsible for selecting materials for the collection that satisfy the information, recreational and cultural reading needs and potentials of children and teens from preschool to age 17.
-Materials are judged on their own literary and artistic merits, their contributions to the balance of the total collection and their suitability of content and vocabulary to the age of the readers.
+Designated librarians are responsible for selecting materials for the collection that satisfy the information, recreational and cultural reading needs and potentials of children and teens from preschool to age 17.
+Materials are judged on their own literary and artistic merits, their contributions to the balance of the total collection, and their suitability of content and vocabulary to the age of the readers.

-IV.
+II.
 CRITERIA FOR SELECTION